kanehekili/VideoCut/README.md

 * execute `sudo /usr/local/bin/videocut/uninstall.sh`

 ### Still on my list (with no high priority):
-* Exact frame cut - see coment below
+* Exact frame cut - see comment below
-* Conversion tools - from one container to another, change audio or video codecs...
 * Kicking out opencv using SDL and the libavcodec libraries.

 ### Using remux instead of ffmpeg
-remuxX is based on ffmpeg, but uses an integrated approach to cut and join videos.
-It seems to be more precise as the ffmpeg API.
-To activate it, use the "coggs" icon and select "VideoCut muxer".
+remux5 is a c binary based on ffmpeg, but uses an integrated approach to cut and join videos.
+It seems to be more precise than the ffmpeg API.
+It is activated by default.
+To activate FFMPEG, use the "coggs" icon (or click on the green labels) and deselect "VideoCut Muxer".

 Please note that excat cut (i.e. transcoding) is available for remux5.
 Its an optimized library based on libav.
 In most cases this lib is faster than native ffmpeg, the cuts are exact when using the "Exact cut" option.
 Runs on all threads available.